Thonkla/django_postgre_queue_app/README.md

 # Order and Queue Website
+* Project name: LoreQ
-a simple order and queue website for customer
+* a simple order and queue website for customer
-To submit the assignment of CPE 334 SOFTWARE ENGINEERING, KMUTT, Thailand Project name: LoreQ
+* To submit the assignment of CPE 334 SOFTWARE ENGINEERING, KMUTT, Thailand

 ##  Tech Stack:
 -   [Django](https://www.djangoproject.com/)  - Django makes it easier to build better web apps more quickly and with less code.